MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 ```
 >

 This branch is now available on your `origin` – simply open up GitHub (or GitLab, Heroku, Bitbucket, etc) to verify!

-When complete, it's a good idea to ask a friend or colleague to review your code.
+Once complete, it's a good idea to ask a friend or colleague to review your code.

 Once your code is bug-free and release-ready, merge it to the `master` branch.